Top 6 tips to reduce turnover and keep retail store operations hummingPosted on: October 24, 2019

 2. Help them feel confident.
 Every day.

 This may seem like common sense, but a lot of retailers get it wrong by pushing too much information out, too infrequently.
 While the intention behind the information sharing is good, this approach can overwhelm associates and make them question whether they’re doing the right thing on the floor every day.

 Reinforcement breeds confidence, so look for a training solution that lets you reach them with daily updates and refreshers delivered to the places where they work.
 If they use tablets in store to look up inventory for customers on the spot, consider that your delivery platform.
 Does it make sense to tap into the mobile phones in their pockets?
 Is POS the only system they touch during their shift?
 Whatever makes the learning easiest to access is best.

 3. Make sure they feel valued

 Outdoor adventure company REI lets frontline associates know their opinions matter through the Company Campfire, a virtual discussion board on their intranet where executives and employees can share their opinions.
-The blog features posts by executives, monthly questions for employees to answer, company news, and highlights employee achievements.
-Since REI executives are active participants, listening, sharing and engaging, employees get the message that the brand cares about what they think and feel.
+The blog features posts by executives, monthly questions for employees to answer, company news and employee achievement highlights.
+Since REI executives are active participants who listen, share and engage, employees get the message that the brand cares about what they think and feel.

-4. Reward and recognize contributions
+4. Reward employee performance and contributions

-The value of building a culture that praises and recognizes employees is immeasurable.
-Recognition increases productivity, reinforces brand values and, most importantly, improves retention.
+The value of building a company culture that praises and recognizes employees is immeasurable.
+Recognition increases productivity, reinforces brand values and, most importantly, can increase employee retention.
 Ideally, rewards are also tied into the training process, so associates are incentivized to keep gaining skills that make them more competent in store.
 This approach rewards everyone who’s making an effort to improve instead of recognizing only the top performers who consistently deliver the best sales results.

 5. Keep the lines of communication open

 If the communications capability is built into your training platform, even better.
 Making associates access information from multiple locations just introduces more opportunities for confusion and omissions.

 Don’t forget the importance of the human touch, too.
 Schedule check-ins between frontline associates and their supervisors to keep a pulse on employee engagement.
 Use these opportunities to see how they’re feeling and get any questions or concerns tabled before they morph into retention risks.
 Couple this with employee surveys that facilitate two-way dialogue – ideally, also baked right into your training and communications platform so it’s easy to deliver information and request employee input.

-6. Mentor and show them a career path
+6. Offer a career path

 Retailers and employees both benefit from designing clear pathways for career advancement, rather than replicating the typically flat trajectory of frontline associates.
 When they see a rewarding, long-term career ahead of them, they’re likely to stay longer and perform better.
 There’s also great value in matching every new team member with a mentor who can provide support and help them improve their skills on the floor.